-1.3.4.1.1 Impact of COVID-19 on Traffic Data In 2020, transportation volumes were disrupted by the COVID-19 pandemic.
-For many sectors, normal business services were interrupted, and many employees began working from home.
+1.3.4.1.2 Impact of COVID-19 on Traffic Data

+In 2020, traffic volumes were disrupted by the COVID-19 pandemic.
+For many sectors of the state economy, normal business services were interrupted, and many employees began working from home.
 This led to unpredictable traffic volumes in 2020.
-Using 2020/2021 traffic volumes for this study would have led to an inaccurate assessment of current and future conditions due to the change in travel patterns with the COVID-19 pandemic.
-In this EIS, the existing conditions analysis refers to a 2019 AM and PM peak-period condition.
-2019 was selected over 2021 as the base year for the following reasons: - Although 2021 traffic volumes approached or surpassed pre-COVID levels, congestion on I-15 was less volatile and more predictable in 2019.
-Simulation models can be calibrated better when there is existing congestion to match the causes of congestion. - Transit ridership in 2021 did not recover to pre-COVID levels. - The regional travel demand model (TDM) 8.3.2 is calibrated to 2019 and uses transit ridership from 2019.
-For more information, see the I-15 EIS Existing and No-Action Traffic Operations Analysis Technical Memorandum (Horrocks 2022).
-1.3.4.2 Aging Infrastructure Quality infrastructure is important to Utah's freight network and the traveling public.
+Using traffic volumes from 2020 and 2021 for this study would have led to an inaccurate assessment of current and future traffic conditions due to the change in travel patterns with the COVID-19 pandemic.
+In this EIS, the analysis of the existing conditions uses traffic volumes from 2019 to characterize traffic during the AM and PM peak periods.
+UDOT selected 2019 over 2021 as the base year for this study for the following reasons:

+- Although 2021 traffic volumes approached or surpassed pre-COVID levels, congestion on I-15 was less volatile and more predictable in 2019.
+Simulation models can be calibrated better when there is existing congestion to match the causes of congestion. - Transit ridership in 2021 did not recover to pre-COVID levels. - The regional travel demand model 8.3.2 is calibrated to 2019 and uses transit ridership from 2019.

+For more information, see the I-15 EIS Existing and No-action Traffic Operations Analysis Technical Memorandum (Horrocks 2022a).

+1.3.4.2 Aging Infrastructure

+Quality infrastructure is important to Utah's freight network and the traveling public.
 Quality infrastructure reduces transport costs and reduces delay by providing reliable, safe, and efficient transportation and reducing repair costs for vehicles traveling on I-15 and maintenance costs of the roadway itself.
 This section provides an overview of existing infrastructure on I-15 that needs to be replaced.

+1.3.4.2.1 Pavement

-1.3.4.2.1 Pavement The existing pavement in the needs assessment study area has sections of asphalt and sections of concrete.
-UDOT's maintenance strategy for asphalt is to mill and overlay it periodically (every 7 to 10 years) and completely replace it every 20 years.
+The existing pavement in the needs assessment study area has sections of asphalt and sections of concrete.
+UDOT's maintenance strategy for asphalt is to mill and overlay it every 7 to 10 years and completely replace it every 20 years.
 UDOT has used this strategy in the study area, and the asphalt pavement remains in good condition.
 Concrete pavement requires minimal routine maintenance during its lifecycle but needs major rehabilitation or replacement after 40 to 50 years.
 The concrete pavement on I-15 between Farmington and West Bountiful has been in service about 50 years, and UDOT has identified the need for a pavement reconstruction project on I-15 between Park Lane in Farmington to Pages Lane in West Bountiful.

 1.3.4.2.2 Structures

-Of the 35 existing structures in the I-15 needs assessment study area, 9 are recommended for replacement, 1 is recommended for a deck replacement, and 19 are recommended for preservation work by the UDOT Structures Group.
+Of the 35 existing structures in the I-15 needs assessment study area, the UDOT Structures Group recommends 9 for replacement, 1 for a deck replacement, and 19 for preservation work.
 Preservation work includes replacing and/or placing overlay, painting superstructures, sealing columns and parapets, replacing joints, making minor substructure repairs, and repairing and/or replacing fences.
 The other 6 are not identified as needing any condition-based work.
-Most existing structures (26 of the 35) do not have enough
+Most existing structures

 What are structures?